asteris-llc/converge/docs/content/getting-started.md

 execute differently depending on information such as:

 - `param`s passed in by the user
-- information gathered calls to `platform`
+- information gathered from calls to `platform`

 To understand how this works, let's consider the following example: You wish to create a file, `greeting.txt`.
-You want that file to contain a greeting in the users preferred language.
+You want that file to contain a greeting in the user's preferred language.
 Here we have an example of a converge script that will allow the user to specify that they would prefer their greeting in spanish by passing in a param.